gmalahito/node-ts-mock/readme.md

 ### Getting Started
 To install the application run:
 ```
-npm isntall or yarn install
+npm install or yarn install
 ```

 To start the application run: